SalomePlatform/adao/doc/using.rst

       This key indicates the maximum number of iterations allowed for iterative optimization.
 The default is 15000, which very similar to no limit on iterations.
 It is then recommended to adapt this parameter to the needs on real problems.
-For some algorithms, the effective stopping step can be slightly different due to algorihtm internal control requirements.
+For some minimizers, the effective stopping step can be slightly different due to algorihtm internal control requirements.

     :CalculateAPosterioriCovariance: